psycedelicAI/high-security-facility-concept/docs/recovery-model.md

 - recovery-related approvals
 - recovery-related exceptions

-Loggning bör kunna korreleras mot:
+Logging should be correlatable with:

-- identitet
+- identity
-- enhet
+- device
-- zon
+- zone
-- tid
+- time
-- ansvarig funktion
+- responsible function
-- incident-id / change-id / exception-id
+- incident ID / change ID / exception ID

 ---

 # Governance Alignment

-Recovery-modellen ska vara direkt kopplad till governance-modellen.
+The recovery model must be directly linked to the governance model.

-Det innebär att följande ska vara definierat:
+This means that the following must be defined:

-- vem som får besluta om recovery
+- who may decide on recovery
-- vem som får godkänna undantag
+- who may approve exceptions
-- vem som får aktivera break-glass
+- who may activate break-glass
-- vem som verifierar återgång till normal drift
+- who verifies return to normal operations
-- vem som granskar recovery-händelser i efterhand
+- who reviews recovery events afterward

 ---

 # Recommended Policy Statements

 ## Example Policy 1

-Alla recovery-relaterade åtgärder ska utföras enligt definierad reservprocess och får inte bygga på informell eller permanent bypass av ordinarie säkerhetskontroller.
+All recovery-related actions must be performed according to a defined fallback process and must not rely on informal or permanent bypass of standard security controls.

 ## Example Policy 2

-Förlorade eller otillgängliga credentials ska hanteras via kontrollerad recovery-process med identitetsverifiering, loggning och tidsbegränsad ersättningslogik där tillämpligt.
+Lost or unavailable credentials must be handled through a controlled recovery process with identity verification, logging, and time-limited replacement logic where applicable.

 ## Example Policy 3

-Break-glass och andra nödlägesvägar ska vara starkt skyddade, sparsamt använda och obligatoriskt eftergranskade.
+Break-glass and other emergency paths must be strongly protected, used sparingly, and subject to mandatory post-review.

 ## Example Policy 4

-Återgång till normal drift efter recovery ska vara explicit beslutad, verifierad och dokumenterad.
+Return to normal operations after recovery must be explicitly decided, verified, and documented.

 ## Example Policy 5

-Fallback-lösningar får endast användas under definierade förutsättningar och ska avvecklas så snart ordinarie kontrollmodell är återställd.
+Fallback solutions may only be used under defined conditions and must be retired as soon as the standard control model has been restored.

 ---

 # Common Recovery Failures

-Om recovery-modellen är svag uppstår ofta:
+If the recovery model is weak, the following often occur:

-- improviserade reservlösningar
+- improvised fallback solutions
-- informella undantag som blir permanenta
+- informal exceptions that become permanent
-- svag spårbarhet i nödläge
+- weak traceability during emergency situations
-- för stor beroende av enskilda personer
+- excessive dependence on individuals
-- förenklad access “bara för att få igång det”
+- simplified access “just to get it working”
-- otydlig återgång till normal drift
+- unclear return to normal operations
-- säkerhetsförsvagning efter incident
+- weakened security after incidents

 ---

 # Recommended Next Steps

 ## 1. Create Recovery Playbooks

-Skapa konkreta playbooks för:
+Create concrete playbooks for:

 - lost badge
 - lost token
 - failed sequence